vuralevren/exchange-rates/README.md

 }
 ```

-> You can create the `sortArray` function to sort the data by name.
+> Let's create helper/ folder inside src/ directory to add `functions.js`. the `sortArray` function to sort the data by name.

+> Replacing `src/helper/functions.js` with the following code:

 ```js
 export function sortArray(a, b) {